← All Resources

 Standard Deviation: How Spread Out Is the Data?

 Standard deviation measures dispersion — how far individual values typically fall from the mean.
-A low standard deviation means data points cluster tightly around the average.
-A high standard deviation means they are spread widely.
+Low SD means everything clusters tightly around the average.
+High SD means wide spread.
+It's the number that reveals what the mean hides.

 Worked example: Two classrooms both average 80% on a test, but with very different distributions: